lucasw/mewantee/README.md

 mewantee
 ========

-A Google App Engine website where users make requests and earn points
+A Google App Engine website where users make requests and earn points.

+The latest version is online at http://mewanteee.appspot.com/